DilanCF/ENEE447-notes/lecture notes/Lecture20.md

 ![alt text](img/Lecture20/image-5.png)

-If you are doing global replacement, it happens automaically.
-This is not the case with local rpelacement howeveer
+If you are doing global replacement, it happens automatically.
+This is not the case with local replacement however

 Say P1 encounters many page faults.
 OS takes notice and will increase frames given to that process.